Faculty Lead

 Assistant Professor, Department of Forest Resources Management

-Dr. Keunhyun (Keun) Park holds bachelor’s and master’s degrees in landscape architecture from Seoul National University and a Ph.D. in urban planning and design from the University of Utah.
-Before joining UBC, he was an assistant professor in the Department of Landscape Architecture and Environmental Planning at Utah State University.
+Dr. Keunhyun (Keun) Park is an Assistant Professor of Urban Forestry at the University of British Columbia and leads the Urban Nature Design Research Lab.
+He holds bachelor’s and master’s degrees in landscape architecture from Seoul National University and a Ph.D. in urban planning and design from the University of Utah.
+Before joining UBC, he was an assistant professor at Utah State University.

 Current Graduate Students